Leavenworth County Court Records

 Records That Are Restricted or Confidential

-Several categories of records are excluded from public inspection under Kansas law and Supreme Court rules:
+Several categories are excluded from public inspection under Kansas law and Supreme Court rules:

 - Juvenile offender records – confidential under K.S.A.
 38-2309 and accessible only to authorized parties.